imperialite/standardize-ctg/README.md

 	> Davies, Mark.
 "The 385+ million word Corpus of Contemporary American English (1990–2008+): Design, architecture, and linguistic insights."
 International journal of corpus linguistics 14.2 (2009): 159-190.

 - CCS Exemplars - CCS-labelled stories used as gold-standard reference where linguistic features are extracted for the `Standardize` framework, particularly with through `Standardize-L`.
-To get the data, please contact the authors from the citation below.
-Unfortunately, we cannot redistribute any derived copy of the dataset due to license restrictions.
+To get the raw text data, please contact the authors from the citation below.
 Same with Cambridge Exams, extracting the features through LFTK is easy.

 	> Michael Flor, Beata Beigman Klebanov, and Kathleen M. Sheehan.
 2013.
 [Lexical Tightness and Text Complexity](https://aclanthology.org/W13-1504).
 In _Proceedings of the Workshop on Natural Language Processing for Improving Textual Accessibility_, pages 29–38, Atlanta, Georgia.
 Association for Computational Linguistics.